 Flowering - May - September.

-Other info. - V. simplex can be found throughout most of the state of Missouri.
-This small plant can be recognized by its tall thin flower spikes and its narrow serrate leaves.
-The typical flower color is quite lavender or lilac but, as you can see from the pictures above, the flowers are also commonly whitish.
-(Actually the flowers photographed were a bit more bluish than they appear in the pics).
-This species has the most narrow leaves of any Verbena species in Missouri.
-Like most of the genus, it hybridizes readily.
+Other info. - This species is found throughout most of Missouri and, in somewhat scattered fashion, across much of the eastern half of the continental U.S. This small plant can be recognized by its tall thin flower spikes and its narrow serrate leaves.
+It is tolerant of fairly poor soils and can sometimes be found growing in gravelly areas.
+The flower color is variable, ranging from white to bluish or lavender.
+This species has the narrowest leaves of any of Missouri's Verbena species.
+Like most members of the genus, it hybridizes readily.

 Photographs taken somewhere in NC., 5-16-03 (DETenaglia); also at Shaw Nature Reserve, Franklin County, MO, 6-30-2008, near Gray Summit, Franklin County, MO, 6-1-2013, and Gist Ranch Conservation Area, Texas County, MO, 6-9-2022 (SRTurner).